onomyprotocol/onomy/x/dao/spec/02_state_transitions.md

 Additional proposals rule:

-* Each funding or exchange proposal may not exceed more than the "staking_token_max_proposal_rate" of the total amount of DAO's staking coins (NOMs).
+* Each funding or exchange proposal may not exceed more than the "max_proposal_rate" of the total amount of DAO's staking coins (NOMs).